This information explains what to do at home if you have or might have COVID-19.Back to top

 - Clean your hands right away after you cough or sneeze.

 - If you’re washing your hands with soap and water, wet your hands and apply soap.
 Rub your hands together well for at least 20 seconds, then rinse.
-Dry your hands with a disposable towel and use that same towel to turn off the faucet.
-If you don’t have disposable towels, it’s OK to use clean cloth towels.
+Dry your hands with a paper towel and use that same towel to turn off the faucet.
+If you don’t have paper towels, it’s OK to use clean cloth towels.
 Replace them when they’re wet.

-- If you’re using an alcohol-based hand sanitizer, be sure to cover all of your hands with it, rubbing them together until they’re dry.
+- If you’re using an alcohol-based hand sanitizer, be sure to cover all parts of your hands with it.
+Rub your hands together until they’re dry.

 Avoid sharing personal household items